 Milburn H Henke

-He further attended a rededication of the Memorial to US Troops at Belfast City Hall, Belfast, Co.
-Antrim on 14th September 1994.
-He read a letter from the Major General David H Lee, commander of 34th Infantry Division and one from the Governor of Minnesota.
+He further attended a rededication of the Memorial to U.S. Troops at Belfast City Hall on 14th September 1994.
+He read a letter from Major General David H Lee, commander of 34th Infantry Division and one from the Governor of Minnesota.
 The Lord Mayor of Belfast and the city chaplain Dean Shearer stood next to Henke as he read.

 Milburn H Henke was a member of the American Legion, Veterans of Foreign Wars, Disabled American Veterans, and helped with the Special Olympics.
 His grave is in the Peace Cemetery, Ruthon, Minnesota near several other American GIs who descended that same gangplank in Belfast on 26th January 1942.